|MEETING PLACE:||The Riverside Hotel, Boise, Idaho|

 - Paddle Raft (requires 13 or more trip passengers)—The sportiest of crafts we put on the water, everybody handles a paddle while the guide steers and gives directions from the rear.
 Paddling together is essential to finding the right run, and team work begets success.
 A thrilling way to brave the rapids!
 Helmets required.
 (Four to eight passengers)

-- Paddle Assist with Oar Assist—The most agile of any boat in the OARS fleet, your guide powers the raft with two hefty oars on a rear-mounted frame, while the crew wields single blade paddles up front for added horse-power.
+- Paddle Raft with Oar Assist (requires 13 or more trip passengers)—The most agile of any boat in the OARS fleet, your guide steers the raft with two hefty oars on a rear-mounted frame while the crew wields paddles up front to provide the necessary horsepower.
+Ask an Adventure Consultant about this option, as it is not available on every trip.
 Helmets required.
-(Four to eight passengers)
+(Four to six paddlers)

 - Inflatable Kayak—Inflatable kayaks float low in the water, putting you in touch with the pull of the current and splash of every wave.
 On most trips, double and single inflatable kayaks are available, depending on group size.
 12 years is the minimum age in Class III rapids, 7 years for Class II rapids.
 Helmets required.
 (One or two paddlers per inflatable kayak.)